puzzle/tws24-fullstack-rust-slides/slides.md

 * There can be either multiple immutable references to a value
 * Or exactly one mutable reference
-* A mutably referenced value can only be access through that reference
+* A mutably referenced value can only be accessed through that reference
 * A reference cannot outlive the referenced value

 ***